myk-org/autoread.nvim/README.md

 A Neovim plugin that automatically reloads files when they are changed outside of the editor.

+A pure-lua implementation that doesn't uses external binaries.

 ## Features

-- Automatically reload files when they change on disk
+- Wakes neovim up to reload files in a given interval
-- Configurable check interval
 - Optional notifications when files are reloaded
 - Simple commands to enable/disable/toggle auto-reload
+- Cursor position behavior after reload, like always scroll to the bottom

 ## Installation